maximbaz/yubikey-touch-detector/README.md

 #### How do I configure my YubiKey to require a physical touch?

-For `sudo` requests with `pam-u2f`, please refer to the documentation on [Yubico/pam-u2f](https://github.com/Yubico/pam-u2f) and online guides.
+For `sudo` requests with `pam-u2f`, please refer to the documentation on [Yubico/pam-u2f](https://github.com/Yubico/pam-u2f) and online guides (e.g. [official one](https://support.yubico.com/support/solutions/articles/15000011356-ubuntu-linux-login-guide-u2f)).

 For `gpg` and `ssh` operations, install [ykman](https://github.com/Yubico/yubikey-manager) and use the following commands: